Follow this link for a pdf of Pier St & Abingdon St map

 Davis’ Restaurant occupied No. 14 (recently the China Garden Take-away) at some point, though we have no record of when.
 It is possible that it succeeded Hinges in the 1930’s.
 Paradise Farm Dairies moved in during the 1950’s (advert below from Burnham Guide of 1957).

 The photo below is a view from the east end, date not known.
 The College / Hotel can be seen at the far end.
-There were a few scattered shops at this end over the years, such as Young’s General Store at No. 28 (1960’s-80’s) & Carman’s Drapers (1930’s) at No. 62 (adverts below from Burnham Guides of 1957 & 1940).
+There were a few scattered shops at this end over the years, such as Young’s General Store at No. 28 (1960’s-80’s), Browning’s grocers at No. 51 & Carman’s Drapers (1930’s) at No. 62 (adverts below from Burnham Guides of 1957 & 1940).